sdahal-dev/Weather-App/README.md

 # 🌤️ Weather App

 A sleek and minimal weather app built using HTML, CSS, and JavaScript.
-This project was created by following a [Bro Code tutorial](https://www.youtube.com/@BroCodez), with some personal styling and structural tweaks added along the way.
+This project was created by following a [Bro Code tutorial](https://www.youtube.com/@BroCodez), with some personal styling, structural tweaks, and some extra features added along the way.

 ## 🚀 Features